-We decided to use our Paessler Knowledge Base as an interface for us, the Paessler Technical Support and Development, and you, the PRTG users.
-This brings several advantages:
+We decided to use our Paessler Knowledge Base as an interface for us, Paessler Technical Support and Development, and you, the PRTG users.
+This has several advantages:

 - Supplying a feature request is easy.

-- The status of the feature requests is transparent.
+- The status of the feature request is transparent.

 - The list of feature requests can be maintained in a reliable manner.

-Click here to see a list of current features proposed including their current votes.
+Click here to see a list of current requested features including their current votes.

-If you would like to submit a feature request, please do so as described in the following paragraph.
+If you would like to submit a feature request, take the following steps.

 How Can I Submit a Feature Request?

-- Search the current List of Feature Requests and check if a request for the feature you desire is already there.
+- Search the current List of Feature Requests and check if a request for the feature you would like to have is already there.
 If yes, simply vote for it.

-- If you could not find the feature, ask a new question.
+- If you are not able not find the feature, ask a new question.

 - Enter a descriptive title for your request.